JohnArochaDev/password-manager/NEXTSTEPS.md

+-1.
+MAKE SURE A USER CANT DELETE OTHER ACCOUNTS IF IT HAS THE LOGIN INFORMATION

 0. DARK MODE IS STARTED, WHEN YOU GET BACK FINISH IT.
 WERE STARTING IN settings.css.
 FINISH DARK MODE, THEN MOVE TO BELOW STUFF

 0.5 MAKE THE EDIT BUTTON CONVERT INTO A CANCEL BUTTON AFTER PRESSED, AND ADD A BUTTON TO SHOW THE PASSWORD TO THE USER WITH THE || OPERATOR